California Reptiles & Amphibians

 A very large, conspicuous lizard, seen on large rocks in rock outcrops and boulder piles in the deserts.
 Active during the day.

-Found in desert and semi-arid habitats, usually seen on rocks or trees.
+Large lizards with large visible spiny scales.
+Found in desert and semi-arid habitats and in coastal southern California and the transverse ranges.
+Usually seen on rocks or trees.
 Diurnal.

 If the lizard you want to identify resembles one of the lizards shown below, go here to continue your search.